OakarminIron/Obsidian/Science/Natural Science/Biology/Hormones/Steroids.md

 Steroid hormones are derived from cholesterol.
-Membranes to bind to intracellular nuclear receptors.
+Membranes to bind to intra-cellular nuclear receptors.

 | Name                         |  Effect                                                     |